Journal Sentinel Story DEC 30, 2007: http://www.jsonline.com/story/index.aspx?id=701559

 To honor my Milwaukee roots and share this experience with a wider circle, I am compiling a prayer scroll.
+This scroll will contain names and intentions from the people of Milwaukee and surrounding areas.
+I will read the scroll in the sacred space at Drepung on behalf of Milwaukee, Wisconsin and Great Lakes Culture.
 If you wish your name or intention to be listed on the scroll, please e-mail me or stop by an upcoming show.
 A small donation to the Drepung Educational Fund is appreciated.
 I will read the scroll in the sacred space at Drepung on behalf of Milwaukee, Wisconsin and Great Lakes Culture.

 Consider this: Write your name or the name of your loved ones, family, friends, significant people in your life or maybe even the name of an enemy, someone you resent or one you wish to reconcile with.

 Contemplate some of these when you write your names or intentions: